martassz/DE2-project/README.md

 ![Flowchart](images/Flowchart.png "Flowchart") add here TODAY

 ## Project demonstration
-TODAY -- add here photos of the project running, comment whats happening and then display the graphs in computer, also add photos.
+TODAY -- add photos here of the project, comment whats happening and then display the graphs on the computer, also add figure PNGs.

 ## References